llGaetanll/nvim-lite/README.md

 - [ ] Format typescript files
 - [ ] Telescope files finder prevents us from closing nvim if it's the only item
 - [x] Indents don't adapt to the theme's colors
-- [ ] Indent can be guessed wrong if a new file is created and code is pasted into it.
-Somewhere, this config defaults to 8 spaces somehow, and if `GuessIndent` is not updated with the new file contents (which might be perfect 4 spaces code) it will fall back to 8 spaces.
+- [x] Indent can be guessed wrong when creating a new file.